Route Overview

 Looking for a safe bike route on the Boise Bench?
 The Cassia Bikeway provides an excellent east-west connection with low traffic and direct access to South Junior High School, Monroe Elementary, Sacred Heart Elementary, Borah High School, and Bishop Kelly.
 This family-friendly bikeway also connects to local parks such as Cassia Park and Borah Park (featuring a public pool).
-At its western end, connect to the Federal Way Bike Path for easy access to Southeast Boise or Downtown Boise.
-Boise State University is also a convenient downhill ride via Protest Hill from this valuable Bench bikeway.
+At its western end, connect to the Federal Way Bike Path for access to Southeast Boise or Downtown Boise.
+Boise State University is also a convenient downhill ride via Protest Hill from this Bench bikeway.

-Route Comfort Level
+Route Comfort

-Comfortable for all ages
+Comfortable for Most

 Distance